adamhughes86/CCF1/FAQ.md

 ## Who are the people responsible for the standard?
 Just me, Adam Hughes at the moment.
 I would like to get additional people on board though.

+## What inspired this project?
+I've noticed over the past couple of years the growth of internal styleguides.
+Google, Git and many others publish their coding styleguides for everyone to see and they're all a bit different.
+They do share quite a lot of similarities though, most of which I agreed with.
+Also many other languages (PHP has PSR for example) have styleguides so I thought why not CSS.
+With the growth of Preprocessors as well has come with a variety of ways to write CSS.
+Having a standard can help with consistency across all of these different subsets of CSS.
+Lastly I wanted to put something in place for myself and my team and thought that if it was shared more people may get on board.